wpilibsuite/frc-docs/source/docs/beta/tasks/beta-task-overview.rst

 The purpose of Task 1 is to complete installation of the new Control System software.
 This task consists of 1 Objective

-1. Install the necessary software for your assigned Beta Test language (LabVIEW or VSCode + plugins, NI FRC Update Suite, CTRE installer if using CANTalon SRX)
+1. Install the necessary software for your assigned Beta Test language (LabVIEW or VSCode + plugins, NI FRC Game Tools, CTRE installer if using CANTalon SRX)

 Task 2 - Basic Benchtop Test (Targeted Completion 11/4/19)
 ----------------------------------------------------------